 Macbeth.
 There's comfort yet.
 They are assailable.

 Then be thou jocund.
 Ere the bat hath flown

-His cloistered flight, ere to black Hecate's summons
+His cloistered flight, ere to black Heccat's summons 50

-The shard-born beetle with his drowsy hums
+The shard-borne beetle with his drowsy hums

 Hath rung night's yawning peal,

 There shall be done a deed of dreadful note.